SovnSkyrim/JAM2023/README.md

 The project uses CMake for compilation.
 Follow the steps below to compile the project:

+   1. Run the following git commands to initialize submodules:

+    git submodule init

+    git submodule update

-   1. Create a build directory:
+   2. Create a build directory:

     mkdir build

     cd build

-   2. Ensure that you have CMake installed.
+   3. Ensure that you have CMake installed.
 If not, you can install it using:

     sudo apt-get install cmake

    OR

     sudo dnf install cmake

+   OR

+    pacman -Syu cmake

-   3. Generate configuration files with CMake:
+   4. Generate configuration files with CMake:

     cmake ..

-   4. Compile both server and client using the command:
+   5. Compile both server and client using the command:

     make